 It is one of the main components of the nucleus.
 The chain of RNA and DNA along with various form the structural components of this component of a cell.
-The main components of nucleolus are ribonucleic acid, deoxyribonucleic acid, and proteins.
+The main components of the nucleolus are ribonucleic acid, deoxyribonucleic acid, and proteins.

 Function of the Nucleolus

 The nucleolus is mainly involved in the production of subunits which then together form ribosomes.
-Therefore, nucleolus plays an important role in protein synthesis and production of ribosomes in eukaryotic cells.
+Therefore, nucleolus plays an important role in protein synthesis and the production of ribosomes in eukaryotic cells.

 Structure of the Nucleolus